-Writing a nonprofit annual report can be tricky.
+Writing your nonprofit annual report can be tricky.
 You want to make sure current donors really read it while also appealing to potential donors.
 You want to express gratitude and inspire action.
 Most importantly, you want to show off your year’s accomplishments.

 Here are Donorbox’s tips on how to create an engaging annual report as well as some of our favorite examples of nonprofits who did it best.